Joey Meneses Player Props: Nationals vs. Giants

 - The pitching staff for the Giants has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Giants give up the sixth-fewest home runs in baseball (105 total, 1.1 per game).
+- The Giants surrender the seventh-fewest home runs in baseball (106 total, 1.1 per game).

+- Alexander (6-0) pitches for the Giants to make his second start of the season.

+- His most recent time out came in relief on Tuesday when the lefty tossed one scoreless inning against the Cincinnati Reds while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.